Tiangong space station: Scientific research

 The space station will have 23 experimental racks in an enclosed, pressurised environment.
 There will also be platforms for exposed experiments; 22 and 30 on the Wentian and Mengtian laboratory modules, respectively.
 Over 1,000 experiments are tentatively approved by CMSA, and scheduled to be conducted on the space station.

-Agriculture in microgravity was explored with cultivation of rice and Arabidopsis thaliana as sustainable food sources for long-term spaceflight.

 The programmed experiment equipment racks for the three modules as of June 2016 were: